drylian/Loggings/README.md

 ## Loggings

-Loggings is a simple logging system for your Node.js applications, with support for colors.
+Loggings is a logging system for your Node.js applications, with loggings it is possible to standardize logs in a more professional and simple way, loggings has an integrated color system with practical use, currently a total of 0 dependencies.

 ### Installation